stimulus-components/stimulus-components/docs/content/docs/stimulus-glow.md

 ## How it works

-The concept of the effect is to clone an element, the overlay, and applying a [CSS mask](https://developer.mozilla.org/en-US/docs/Web/CSS/mask) with a `radia-gradiant` property that follow the mouse.
+The concept of the effect is to clone an element, the overlay, and applying a [CSS mask](https://developer.mozilla.org/en-US/docs/Web/CSS/mask) with a `radial-gradient` property that follow the mouse.

 Every element that has a `glow` class will be revealed by the mask but not the rest.